Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Boötes Morphological Catalog
 -----------

-With the optimal models saved, we now extract the features using the `Catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.Catalog>`_ class for all 2 million OTHER objects in the entire dataset.
-We have compiled the positional catalog information in the following dataframe: `Other_Objects_Catalog <https://drive.google.com/file/d/1_Hl8Rgvc_x1n0EBP9XSY1WE27NQkaOiV/view?usp=sharing>`_.
+With the optimal models saved, we now extract features for all 2 million OTHER objects in the dataset using the `Catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html#pyBIA.catalog.Catalog>`_ class.
+The positional catalog information for these objects is compiled in the following dataframe: `Other_Objects_Catalog <https://drive.google.com/file/d/1_Hl8Rgvc_x1n0EBP9XSY1WE27NQkaOiV/view?usp=sharing>`_.

-Using this file we can now construct a catalog for the entire dataset so as to perform the XGBoost classification (note that this excludes the 866 LAB objects in the provided training set).
+Using this file, we can construct a catalog for the entire dataset to run the XGBoost classification (excluding the 866 LAB objects from the provided training set).

 .. code-block:: python